-Verify Corrective Action Check that the filter is sitting flat on its mount or Move the filter until it rests properly on its filter frame. mount or filter frame.
-Check to make sure clamping levers on the Twist the clamping levers until they drop into primary HEPA filter are in their lowered position their slots. pressing down on the filter (BIBO Housings) Check to see the filter is installed in right Flip the filter over if the arrow does not point orientation with the arrow pointing toward the toward the fan. fan Check to see if the filter pleats look undisturbed Replace the filter if it is damaged. and no damage has happened to the filter media during installation
+Verify Corrective Action Check that the filter is sitting flat on its mount or filter Move the filter until it rests properly on its mount or frame. filter frame.
+Check to make sure clamping levers on the primary HEPA Twist the clamping levers until they drop into their slots. filter are in their lowered position pressing down on the filter (BIBO Housings) Check to see the filter is installed in right orientation with Flip the filter over if the arrow does not point toward the the arrow pointing toward the fan fan.
+Check to see if the filter pleats look undisturbed and no Replace the filter if it is damaged. damage has happened to the filter media during installation